sallyjayz/GADS2020LeadershipBoard/README.md

 in the Skill IQ Leaders’ category**.

 This project will help you understand:
-a.
-Multi-Activity Project
+1. Multi-Activity Project
-b.
-View pager
+2. View pager
-c.
-Customizing Toolbar
+3. Customizing Toolbar
-d.
-RecyclerView
+4. RecyclerView
-e.
-Making Network Request
+5. Making Network Request
-f.
-Working with Google Form and many more...
+6. Working with Google Form and many more...

 *The project submission will be done through the App*